patx/micropie/README.md

 - 🔄 **Routing:** Automatic mapping of URLs to functions with support for dynamic and query parameters.
 - 🔒 **Sessions:** Simple session management using cookies.
 - 🎨 **Templates:** Jinja2, if installed, for rendering dynamic HTML pages.
+- ⚙️ **Middleware:** Support for custom request middleware enabling functions like rate limiting, authentication, logging, and more.
 - ✨ **ASGI-Powered:** Built w/ asynchronous support for modern web servers like Uvicorn and Daphne, enabling high concurrency.
 - 🛠️ **Lightweight Design:** Minimal dependencies for faster development and deployment.
 - ⚡ **Blazing Fast:** Check out how MicroPie compares to other popular ASGI frameworks below!